eduardo-fd/Small-Business-Credit-Risk/README.md

 ![Risk Model](/docs/risk_overview.PNG)

 - Objective: show the performance of the trained logistic model.
-- Content: decile table, default rate by decile, cumulative capture curve, AUC and KS metrics, map with average PD by state.
+- Content: decile table, default rate by decile, cumulative capture curve, AUC and KS metrics, trade-off defaults vs volume.
 - Key insight: deciles 9–10 capture ~81% of defaults with only ~20% of the volume, allowing for an efficient operational cut-off.

 ### C) Cohorts / Vintages
 ![Cohorts](/docs/cohorts_overview.PNG)

 - Objective: analyze risk trends by origination cohorts.
-- Content: ODR evolution by approval month/year (optional State and Industry), broken down by loan size and program type.
+- Content: ODR/Approved Loans/Charge-off Amount evolution segmented by State-Industry, and broken down by loan size and program type.
-- Key insight: performance differences are observed across loan generations depending on program type and total loan amount.
+- Key insight: performance differences are observed across different segmentations.

 ---

 ### 6. Act

 ### Objective
-Reduce charge-off losses without significantly sacrificing the volume of approved loans.
+Reduce charge-off losses without significantly sacrificing the volume of approved loans and improve loan origination.

 ### What we did
-- Full ETL and data cleaning (SBA FOIA, snapshot 2025-06-30).
+- Full ETL and data cleaning.
 - Created metrics and KPIs by cohorts, industries, and states.
 - Built a logistic probability of default (PD) model, segmented into deciles.
+- Built interactive dashboard with multiple views for executive data-driven decisions.

 ### Key Results
+- Implemented descriptive analysis to find patterns and improve origination.
 - AUC=0.865, KS=0.632 → robust model, strong discrimination power.
 - Cut-off decile ≥9 → captures ~81% of defaults with only ~20% of the volume.
-- Cut-off decile ≥8 → captures ~90% of defaults with ~30% of the volume.
+- Cut-off decile ≥8 → captures ~90% of defaults with ~30% of the volume, higher cost but a fair trade-off.

 ### Observed Patterns
+- Negative correlation between loan term and default rate.
+However, it has to be taken into account the short window observed (2020–2025).
+- Negative correlation between loan amount and probability of default.
+- Above-average observed default rate on loans below 150k.
+- Above-average observed default rate in the Transportation-Warehousing (48-49 NAICS code) and Utilities (22 NAICS code) sector.
+- Above-average observed default rate in the following States: Nevada, Louisiana, Florida, New York, Hawaii, California, Illinois, South Dakota, New Jersey and Arizona.
-- Higher risk in Community Advantage programs.
+- High risk in Community Advantage (~4.9% observed default rate) and Express programs.
-- Transportation and Warehousing sector with elevated ODR.
-- Nevada with above-average default incidence.

 ### Recommendation
 Adopt an operational cut-off at decile ≥9, complemented with:
 - Manual review of loans in ≥9.
 - Stricter amount/tenor limits for ≥9.

+Monitor loans with the following origination characteristics:
+- Loans below 150k.
+- Loans in the Transportation-Warehousing and Utilities sector.
+- Loans from the following States: Nevada, Louisiana, Florida, New York, Hawaii, California, Illinois, South Dakota, New Jersey and Arizona.
+- Loans in Community Advantage and Express programs.

+Use segment flags for monitoring/policy tuning; actions are triggered by individual PD/deciles, not by segment alone.

 ### Limitations
 - Temporal censoring (future defaults not yet observed).
 - Model estimates default risk, not expected loss.
+- Status of loans not in the dataset to determinate active portfolio for decision making.
+- Descriptive analysis not causal.

 ### Next Steps
 - Integrate LGD and EAD to estimate Expected Loss.
 - Stress testing with macroeconomic scenarios.
+- Identify Causality to improve origination.

 ## 🚀 How to Reproduce the Project